F.A.Q.

 Q: I live outside of the community where I took my course.
 Can I write it in my own town?

 A: Yes, if we have an approved proctor in your area we can set you up with that person.
-If there's no one already approved in your area we can approve a local school, college or university teacher.
+If there's no one already approved in your area we may be able to do a proctored online exam.
 Practical evaluations can be submitted by video as well.
-Please email exams@nsfitness.ca to find out if someone in your area is available or can be approved.
+Please email info@nsfitness.ca to find out if someone in your area is available.

 Q: Can I write the exam online?